 The process to becoming a lawyer is a long and hard one, but one that is essentially rewarding.

-For more information about becoming a lawyer and related topics, check out the links on the next page.
+For more information about becoming a lawyer and related topics, check out the links below.